 Bullying hurts.
 No one deserves to be a victim of bullying.
 Everybody has the right to be treated with respect.
-Pupils who are bullying need to learn different ways of behaving.
+People who bully need to learn different ways of behaving and will also need support as there is possibly an underlying need that needs investigating.